miladrayka/enn_kl/README.md

 ## Usage

-To reproduce all results, tables, and figures, refer to *./evidential_regression_package/workflow.ipynb* *./mc_dropout_package/workflow.ipynb* folders.
+To reproduce all results, tables, and figures, refer to the *./evidential_regression_package/workflow.ipynb* and *./mc_dropout_package/workflow.ipynb* folders.

 ## Copyright